-Phillips, a Whig, was the representative for Massachusetts's 2nd congressional district from 1837 to 1839.
+Phillips was the representative for Massachusetts’s 2nd congressional district and was a Whig.
+He served from 1837 to 1839.

 From Dec 1834 to Jul 1838, Phillips missed 238 of 894 roll call votes, which is 26.6%.
 This is on par with the median of 23.4% among the lifetime records of representatives serving in Jul 1838.
 The chart below reports missed votes over time.